 For the city folks, Charang village offers a complete escape from the busy city life.
 There is no network coverage — bosses can’t call you.
 For comfort-seeking travelers, I would recommend Charang only during summers.
 In winters, with the temperature plunging to about -15 ºC & heavy snowfall blocking all the roadways for weeks — the place is either for the brave hearts or for ignorants like us.

-We reached Reckong Peo early in the morning and headed for beautiful Kalpa/ Chini village.
-We strolled there for an hour or two and visited Kalpa Buddhist monastery and newly built Narayanas temple.
-We spent rest of the day at friend’s place in Peo and took rest after 12 hrs enduring journey in Chandigarh-Peo HRTC bus.
+We reached Reckong Peo early in the morning and headed for a beautiful Chini village in Kalpa.
+We strolled there for an hour or two and visited the Kalpa Buddhist monastery and the newly renovated Narayanas temple.
+We spent the rest of the day at a friend’s place in Reckong Peo and took a rest after 12 hrs enduring journey in the Chandigarh-Reckong Peo HRTC bus.

 The next dawn gave us a new hope & we visited the Rangrik Monastery and offered prayers and visited the last ITBP post on the Indo China border.

 Oh!
 I have written such a long story…I know many of you won’t read it but I know that many more will read.
 The story is to keep my memories on record.